Cards' Pujols hits 700th home run, 4th player to reach mark - KTVZ

 Pujols received a prolonged standing ovation from the crowd — he finished out last season while playing for the Dodgers.
 He took a curtain call, raising his cap in acknowledgment.

-The fans chanted “Pujols!
+The crowd of 50,041 chanted “Pujols!
 Pujols!”
-They finally sat down after being on their feet in anticipation of seeing history.
+The fans finally sat down after being on their feet in anticipation of seeing history.

+Later in the Cardinals clubhouse, his teammates “gave me a little shower, a little toast,” Pujols said.

 Pujols connected twice on the same night New York Yankees slugger Aaron Judge remained on deck for home run history.
 He remained at 60 homers, just short of tying Roger Maris’ AL mark of 61 in 1961, in a win at Yankee Stadium.

-Pujols’ two bops gave the Cardinals a 5-0 lead, with all the runs coming courtesy of his big bat.
+Lars Nootbaar, Juan Yepez and Alec Burleson also homered for St. Louis.

-He struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
+Pujols struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
+He was replaced in the eighth by Burleson, who added a pinch-hit homer.

+José Quintana (6-6) got the victory.
+He scattered five hits over 6 2/3 innings and struck out six.

+Cardinals outfielder Corey Dickerson pitched the ninth.
+With the bases loaded, he retired Trayce Thompson on a flyball to end the game.

-Reaching 700 homers seemed like a long shot for Pujols when he was batting .189 on July 4.
-But the three-time NL MVP started to find his stroke in August, swatting seven homers in one 10-game stretch that helped St. Louis pull away in the division race.
+Batting .189 on July 4, Pujols started to find his stroke in August, swatting seven homers in one 10-game stretch that helped St. Louis pull away in the division race.

-“I know that early in the year … I obviously wanted better results,” Pujols said after he homered in a 1-0 victory over the Chicago Cubs on Aug.
-22. “But I felt like I was hitting the ball hard.
-Sometimes this game is going to take more away from you than the game (is) giving you back.

-“So I think at the end of the day you have to be positive and just stay focused and trust your work.
-That’s something that I’ve done all the time.”

 Pujols has enjoyed a productive season after returning to St. Louis in March for a $2.5 million, one-year contract.
 It’s his highest total since he hit 23 homers for the Angels in 2019.